Chechekhins/scParadise/docs/theory.rst

 2. Higher MeanAE Values: Suggest larger discrepancies between predicted and actual values.
 3. An MeanAE of 0 signifies a perfect fit, where predicted values match actual values exactly, although this is rarely achieved in practice.

+The scEve models predict multiple proteins.
+By default, the value of the MeanAE defined by the function scnoah.report_reg is the average across all predicted proteins (multioutput = 'uniform_average').
+However, you can change this to obtain predictions for each protein separately (multioutput = 'raw_values').

 Example
 -------
 Consider a small dataset (4 cells) with actual and predicted values of CD4 surface protein expression: